LLNL/variorum/src/docs/sphinx/api/cap_functions.rst

 ########################

-Variorum provides the following high-level functions for applying an upper-bound on a particular control knob.
+Variorum provides the following high-level functions for applying an upper-bound on a particular control dial.

 Defined in ``variorum/variorum.h``.